 Coal Phase Out

-Despite this over 40% of world electricity is still generated from coal (see Electricity production from coal).
-Globally, coal causes over 15 Giga tons of CO2 per year and accounts for about 40% of fossil CO2 emissions (see Global Carbon Budget here).
-In 2016, 16% of the EU’s total greenhouse gas emissions came from burning coal (sources: Europe Beyond coal database + EEA UNFCCC GHG database).
+It is one of the main drivers of climate change because coal is one of the most greenhouse gas intensive fuels.
+Despite this, over 40% of the world’s electricity is still generated from coal.
+Globally, coal causes over 15 Gigatons of CO2 per year and accounts for about 40% of fossil CO2 emissions.
+In 2016, 16% of the EU’s total greenhouse gas emissions came from burning coal.

 We have affordable renewable energy.
 We can save energy.
 We can use energy more wisely (e.g. by demand-side management).
 And we are already building modern, flexible, decentralized, community-based, environmentally-friendly energy systems that can serve our energy needs on site.